North Carolina flag

 State Requirements

 North Carolina has moderate homeschool requirements.
-Families must homeschool for at least 180 days per year.
-You'll need to file notice with your state education department.
+Families must homeschool at least 180 days per year, and you'll file notice with the state Department of Education.

 180 days/year